Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/MinMaxScale/README.md

 # Min-Max Scale

-This sample demonstrates how to set the minimum and maximum scale for a map.
+This sample demonstrates how to set the minimum and maximum scale of a map.

 ![](screenshot.png)

 ## How to use the sample
-Use the mousewheel to zoom in and out of the map.
+Use the mousewheel or pinch gesture to zoom in and out of the map.
 Notice that the scale of which you can do that is limited by the application.

 ## How it works
 1. Use the `setMinScale` or `setMaxScale` methods (both part of the C++ API) in your app's `.cpp` file to set these boundaries.

 ## Relevant API
- - setMinScale
+ - Map::setMinScale
- - setMaxScale
+ - Map::setMaxScale

 ## Tags
-Maps, scale, C++, setScale, zoom
+Maps, 2D, scale, setMinScale, setMaxScale, zoom